kharioka26/CSE360/README.md

 # CSE360

 This is the menu project for CSE 360 Spring 22.
+Kuan-Cheng Lee